-Armenian food is rich with vegetables, greens and spices too, like tomato, cucumber, pepper, potato, melon, watermelon, onion, eggplant, squash, parsley, basil, cress, coriander, dill and the list is endless.
+Armenian food is rich with vegetables, greens and spices, like tomato, cucumber, pepper, potato, melon, watermelon, onion, eggplant, squash, parsley, basil, cress, coriander, dill and the list is endless.
 Armenians also cultivate wheat, rice, peas, beans, walnut, hazelnut and almonds.

 Now just imagine the meals prepared with those tasty vegetables and spices with the greens and herbs.
-Some very famous Armenian food is must to tyr when visiting Armenia.
+Some very famous Armenian food is must try when visiting Armenia.

 The most astounding thing about Armenian food is that it is still organic.
 That’s why tourists visiting Armenia just can’t stop eating our fruit and vegetables as they are all natural, and the smell of real natural apricot, peach or tomato won’t leave you indifferent.